-However, it is still common to resort to biology to try to explain gender identity, essentially making the masculine as dominant, and consequently denying the postmodern constructions coming from the poststructuralist:
+However, it is still common to resort to biology to try to explain gender identity, essentially making the masculine as dominant, and consequently denying the postmodern constructions arising from the post-structuralist idea of feminism.

 Although apparently based on biological arguments, attempts at identity fixation that appeal to nature are no less cultural.
 Basing the inferiority of women or of certain "racial" or ethnic groups on some supposed natural or biological characteristic is not simply a "scientific" error, but the demonstration of the imposition of an eloquent cultural grid on a nature that, in itself, is - culturally speaking - silent.
 (Silva, 2000, p.
 86).